 To do the Russian Join, you’ll need:

-- a tapestry or darning needle
+- a sharp needle.
+I am using a tapestry / darning needle

 Watch my video tutorial on how to do the Russian Join here:

-2. Turn the needle back towards the strand of yarn and insert it into the plies.
+2. Turn the yarn needle back towards the strand of yarn and insert it into the plies.
 Thread the needle through the plies for about 2 – 3 inches (adjust this to be longer for slippery yarns).
 Keep the yarn tail inside the plies of the yarn.
 Make sure you keep a small loop near the top – the smaller the better.
 I like to put a stitch marker here to help make sure I don’t accidentally lose my loop.

 3. Pull the needle all the way through and remove the needle from the thread.
 It will look bunched up but when you smoothe it out, it will cover the rest of/most of the tail.
 If your loop is too big, tug on the tail to tighten it up.
 Trim any excess.